Micromégas: Publication

-The 1950's saw some controversy over the date of the composition of Micromégas.
+The 1950s saw a dispute over the date of the composition of Micromégas.
 Conflicting arguments were put forth by Ira O. Wade, who argued that the novella was written much earlier than its 1752 edition, even as early as 1739, and William H. Barber, who responded to Wade with arguments that it could not have been written so early and that the 1752 edition was the first.
-Peter Lester Smith would weigh in in 1975 with an article in Modern Philology asserting that Micromégas was in print before 1752 based on a lawsuit filed on May 1, 1752 about an illegal reprint of the tale.
-This lawsuit was resolved by proof of an edition that was published six months earlier.
-Lester went on to further specify that some form of the novella was in print at least by August of 1751 due to the existence of correspondence between Lefebvre de Beauvray and Pierre-Michel Hennin that mentions Micromégas as a new work in circulation in London, Dresden, and Paris.
-Lester believed that Voltaire had handed the manuscript for the tale, among other things, for delivery to one Michel Lambert for publishing by Christoph Heinrich Von Ammon.
-According to Lester, the Lambert edition was published in April of 1751 sans Micromégas due to the intervention of Guillaume-Chrétien de Lamoignon de Malesherbes but the tale was soon published by Jean-François Grangé.
+In 1975, Peter Lester Smith weighed in with an article in Modern Philology asserting that Micromégas was in print before 1752, based on a lawsuit filed on May 1, 1752 about an unauthorized reprint of the tale.
+This lawsuit was resolved by proof of an edition that had been published six months earlier.
+Lester found that in some form the novella was in print at least by August 1751, as shown by correspondence between Lefebvre de Beauvray and Pierre-Michel Hennin that mentions Micromégas as a new work in circulation in London, Dresden, and Paris.
+Lester believed that Voltaire had handed the manuscript of the tale, among other things, for delivery to one Michel Lambert for publishing by Christoph Heinrich von Ammon.
+According to Lester, the Lambert edition was published in April of 1751 without Micromégas, due to the intervention of Guillaume-Chrétien de Lamoignon de Malesherbes, but the tale was soon published by Jean-François Grangé.
 Lester posits that initial publication was sometime in 1751, Wade that it was 1739, and Barber that it was 1752.
-The 1752 edition is the most commonly accepted generally as the first publication made with Voltaire's express consent.
-Another edition, one published in London in 1754, is widely considered to be the authoritative version of Micromégas and contains numerous edits made by the author.
+The 1752 edition is the most commonly accepted as the first published with Voltaire's express consent.
+Another edition, published in London in 1753, is widely considered to be the authoritative version of Micromégas and contains numerous edits made by the author.

+Analysis

+Micromégas is the first story where Earth is visited by extraterrestrials, rather than Earthlings visiting other celestial bodies.

+A minor planet discovered in 2005 has been named after the story.